Walk through Ottensen with the Hamburg Greeters

 A compromise became possible

-They did without an underground garage, the previously untouched parking lot was capped with a concrete slab, and an info wall commemorates 350 years of Jewish burials here in Ottensen.
+The new shopping center was finally built without an underground garage, the previously untouched parking lot was capped with a concrete slab, and an info wall commemorates 350 years of Jewish burials here in Ottensen.

 New life in old walls